heatherzurek/BetterDoctor-Lookup/README.md

 | User enters a name to receive a list of doctors in the area" | "Dr. Smith" | "Dr. A Smith, Dr. B Smith, Dr. C Smith" |
 | If the users search doesn't match any doctors it should return a response | "Fake Medical Disease" | "Sorry, no doctors meet the search criteria" |

+## Installation and Setup
+* `$ git clone https://github.com/YourGitHubNameHere/YourGitHubRepositoryNameHere.git` This will clone the repository to your local machine.
+* `$ npm install` This will allow you to have access to the CLI (command line interface) for webpack.
+* `$ npm run start`
+This will watch the file changes in `./src` and automatically build the bundle with dev build (not minified).
+This is a continuous monitoring which can be stopped with the key combination `Ctrl + C` within the terminal.

 ## Known Bugs